 (Warning: This post will be long.)

 2011 is ending with as much bang as it came in.
-Last year at this time I was wandering about Boston with friends (Chelsea, Becky T, Lucas, Mel, and my boyfriend, Geoff) as we explored what we could during the first night festivities.
-We wandered about the city exploring everything from the Aquarium, to lunch in the North End, to participating on stage with Improv Boston, to seeing Shakespeare in song before ending 2010 on Copley Square with a giant dance party.
-I couldn’t have asked for a better way to ring in the 2011.
+Last year at this time I was wandering about Boston with friends (Chelsea, Becky T, Lucas, Mel, and my boyfriend, Geoff) as we explored what we could during the first-night festivities.
+We wandered about the city exploring everything from the Aquarium, to lunch in the North End, to participate on stage with Improv Boston, to seeing Shakespeare in song before ending 2010 on Copley Square with a giant dance party.
+I couldn’t have asked for a better way to ring in 2011.

 From then on started the new year that held challenges and adventures.
 We were crossing into unknown territory.
 For once in my life, I didn’t have a plan that was set in stone beyond May 2011.

-With classes in International Environmental Politics, International Development, Strategic Communication, Television Studio Production and my senior seminar, Global Telecommunication Policy and Global Internet Society, I set off to finish what I started four years ago.
-It was anything but low-key and less stress.
+With classes in International Environmental Politics, International Development, Strategic Communication, Television Studio Production, and my senior seminar, Global Telecommunication Policy, and Global Internet Society, I set off to finish what I started four years ago.
+It was anything but low-key and less stressful.
 Strategic Communication and Television Studio Production proved to be my favorites even in the first few weeks of January with International Environmental Politics coming in at third and the other two not even placing.
 But, I’ll come back to more about my classes as the months continue.

 Everyone also sat and watched in horror as I streamed Al-Jazeera for days on end watching the news of the Egyptian Revolution and showing little emotion but worrying profusely about my Egyptian friends and how they were doing during the uprisings.